 Research and opinions on the worth and ROI of an MBA degree abound.
-If you search the Internet, you will immediately realize that you can find the numbers and opinions to support either perspective.
+If you search the Internet, you will immediately realize that you can find the numbers and opinions to support either perspective on why earn an MBA.
 It will get you wondering who comes up with these statistics in the first place.
 Interpreted with care, the statistics aren't completely useless.

 While some believe that entering an MBA program at this delicate economic time is unwise, there are many more that point out that perhaps enrolling now is a smart business decision.
 After all, even if you have not just lost your job or feel it is in danger, the economy may have rebounded by the time you’ve earned your degree, and you may have put yourself in the best place possible.

 The Graduate Management Admission Council (GMAC), indicated in its 2007 Global MBA® Graduate Survey that MBA degrees continue to lead their holders to increased salaries and that most students express satisfaction with the MBA programs they choose.
 According to the survey, students were not interested in simply having a professor drone on in front of the classroom but would rather be more engaged in the learning, in terms of hands-on experience and open discussions.